toladata/Knowledgebase/README.md

 **Activity** is TolaData’s project management toolkit, comprises a collection of data forms, reports and visualizations designed to track results of your programs and projects.

 #### ![](/assets/Activity_Logo.jpg) Standardization alongside adaptability
-A standard set of forms to capture the full data lifecycle of a program, integrating tools like logframe and work-breakdown structures.
-Each stage of a project is tracked on Activity dashboards, allowing managers and staff to see progress at a glance.
-Primary forms are supplemented by flexible monitoring forms like training attendance or beneficiary registration.|
+A standard set of forms is available to capture the full data lifecycle of a program, integrating tools like logframe and work-breakdown structures.
+Each stage of a project is tracked on **Activity** dashboards, allowing managers and staff to see progress at a glance.
+Primary forms are supplemented by flexible monitoring forms like training attendance or beneficiary registration.

 #### ![](/assets/Activity_Logo.jpg) Transparency through traceable results
-The Indicator tracking tool creates indicators at activity, output, outcome, and goal level for each program.
-Progress against each indicator is documented through data sets from digital data collection tools or a consolidator like Track.
-Ability to trace evidence-base, view targets vs. actuals, and analyze cost-benefit/value for money.
+The `Indicator` tracking tool creates indicators at activity, output, outcome, and goal level for each program.
+Progress against each indicator is documented through data sets from digital data collection tools or a consolidator like  **Track**.
+Hence, the system provides the ability to trace evidence-base, view targets vs. actuals, and analyze cost-benefit/value for money.

 #### ![](/assets/Activity_Logo.jpg) Modular approach to management
-Each program activity can be linked to a multitude of connecting modules including budget management, procurement, staffing, stakeholders, and geo-locations.
+Each program activity can be linked to a multitude of connecting modules including budget management, procurement, staffing, stakeholder management, and geo-location tracking.
 This allows for data linking and reporting across different regions, programs, and activities.

 ![](/assets/track logo text.png)